-By the end of the fall semester, students must be rated, at minimum, "Beginning Level" in 100% of the behaviors using the Professional Behaviors Assessment Tool.
+By the end of the first fall semester, students must be rated, at minimum, "Beginning Level" in 100% of the behaviors using the Professional Behaviors Assessment Tool.

-By the end of the first block course sections in the spring semester, students must be rated, at a minimum, "Intermediate Level" in 100% of the behaviors using the Professional Behaviors Assessment Tool.
+By the end the spring semester, students must be rated, at a minimum, "Intermediate Level" in 100% of the behaviors using the Professional Behaviors Assessment Tool.

-By the end of Practicum I, students must be rated, at minimum, as "Not Independent" in 100% of the professional behaviors, skills 1-10, outlined in the PTA MACS.
+By the end of Practicum I, students must be rated, at minimum, as "Not Independent" in 100% of the professional behaviors, skills 1-11, outlined in the PTA MACS.

-By the end of Practicum II, students must be rated, at minimum, as "Entry Level" in 100% of the professional behaviors, skills 1-10, outlined in the PTA MACS.
+By the end of Practicum II, students must be rated, at minimum, as "Entry Level" in 100% of the professional behaviors, skills 1-11, outlined in the PTA MACS.

-By the end of Practicum III, students must maintain the minimum rating of "Entry Level" in 100% of the professional behaviors, skills 1-10, outlined in the PTA MACS.
+By the end of Practicum III, students must maintain the minimum rating of "Entry Level" in 100% of the professional behaviors, skills 1-11, outlined in the PTA MACS.